-Auto Set Enter the number of minutes to display a warning before Auto Setting.
-(0-30) Warning Note that the panel sets either at the scheduled time or at the time defined by the Delay Unset parameter.
+Auto Set Warning Enter the number of minutes to display a warning before Auto Setting.
+(0-30) Note that the panel sets either at the scheduled time or at the time defined by the Delay Unset parameter.
 The first warning is displayed at the configured time before the scheduled time.
 There are further warnings starting at one minute before setting time.
 Auto Set Cancel Enables the user to cancel Auto Setting by entering a code in the keypad.
 Auto Set Delay Enables a user to delay Auto Setting by entering a code in the keypad.
-Keyswitch Enables Auto Setting to be delayed using Keyswitch Expander.
-Delay Interval Enter the number of minutes by which to delay Auto Set.
-(1-300) Delay Counter Enter the number of times that Auto Setting can be delayed.
-(0-99: 0 = unlimited) Delay Unset Enter the number of minutes by which to delay an Unset.
-(0 = no delay) Interlock Group Select an Interlock Group to assign to this area.
+Keyswitch Keyswitch Enables Auto Setting to be delayed using Keyswitch Expander.
+Delay Interval Delay Counter Delay Enter the number of minutes by which to delay an Unset.
+(0 = no delay) Unset

+Interlock Group Select an Interlock Group to assign to this area.
 Interlocking only allows one area within the group to be Unset at any time.
 Typically used in ATM areas.
 Unset Duration If area is Unset for longer than this it will Set automatically.
 (Range 0-120 mins: 0 = not active).
 Dual PIN If this option is enabled, two PINs are required to Set or Unset the area with the keypad.
 Both PINs must belong to users who have the required user right for the operation (Setting or Unsetting).
 If the second PIN is not entered within 30 seconds, or it is wrong, then the area cannot be Set or Unset.
 Force Set Mode Area options for Force-set operation (Normal or Blocked).
 Auto Restore on Force Set Check this option to auto-restore closed zones during force-set.
 If this option is selected, if an alert is active or a zone needs to be restored, then it will be automatically restored.